Leading Two-loop corrections to the mass of Higgs boson in the High scale Dirac gaugino supersymmetry: Numerical results

-On the left panel, we set $M_3=82.9\tev$ so that the resulting stop mass ($\sim 16.6\tev$) can reproduce the realistic Higgs quartic coupling in the absent of squark mixing.
-The red line in Fig.~(\ref{fig: runlambda}) depicts the effective common SUSY-breaking scale with $\tan\beta=20$, in which $m_A=m_{12}=\mttilde\simeq 0.217 M_3$.
-As one can read from E.q.~(\ref{dlsg}) and E.q.~(\ref{dlfg}) the amount of radivative correction from matching boundaries is insensitive to the sgluon and the gluino masses.
-Correspondingly, the two-loop threshold corrections received by the mass of Higgs boson are rather limited, i.e. $-33$ MeV from the sgluon and $170$ MeV from the gluino.
 For Dirac-gluinos heavier than the stops, $\lambda_R$ runs significantly between the two mass thresholds.
-It is this running effect that provides the dominant $\mathcal{O}(g_3^2 g_t^4)$ contribution to the Higgs quartic and influences $m_h$ as large as $-0.61$ GeV.
-At $Q=\mttilde$, the one-loop threshold correction from superpartners are negative which contributes $-1.39\gev$ to Higgs pole mass.
+It is this running effect that provides the dominant $\mathcal{O}(g_3^2 g_t^4)$ contribution to the Higgs quartic and influences $m_h$ as much as $-0.61$ GeV.
+At $Q=\mttilde$, the one-loop threshold correction from superpartners are negative and contribute $-1.39\gev$ to Higgs pole mass.
 For comparison, keeping $\mttilde$ fixed and adjusting other model parameters we can see the variation of $\lambda_R$.
 The green line represents the model parameters fixed at $m_A=2 \mttilde$, $m_{12}=0.5\mttilde$, $\tan\beta=25$.
 From the plot, we find that the tree level Higgs quartic coupling is lifted up and stop mass threshold correction is suppressed which results in a $0.41\gev$ increase in the physical Higgs boson mass.
 The similar curve can be obtained by assigning $m_A=1.5 \mttilde$, $m_{12}=0.3\mttilde$, $\tan\beta=50$ which is portrayed by the blue line. $m_h$ obtained in this scenario is $0.66\gev$ heavier than that calculated under the effective common SUSY-breaking assumption.
 On the right panel, allowing a nonzero tree-level soft stop mass, the gluino mass we need for providing the correct value of Higgs quartic decreases to $40\tev$.
 The reason is twofold: firstly, one needs less of a radiative correction from the gluino to generate the desired stop pole mass; and secondly, the soft stop mass shortens the interval between gluino and the stop masses in which the running effect of $\lambda_R$ makes a negative contribution to the low scale Higgs quartic.

 We can also vary both stop mass and the gluino mass in such a way that the resulting Higgs pole masses satisfy the experimental constraints; by ``stop mass'' we mean both the renormalized soft-breaking stop mass $\mttilde^R$ and the pole mass of stop $\mttilde^{\text{pole}}$.
 The measurement of the Higgs boson mass is performed by ATLAS for both $H\rightarrow\gamma\gamma$ and $H\rightarrow Z Z\rightarrow 4 \ell$ channels\cite{Aaboud:2018wps} and by CMS experiments \cite{Sirunyan:2017exp} for $4\ell$ channel; including the individual and the combined measurements, its experimental value is taken to be $m_h=125.09\pm0.24$ GeV\cite{Aad:2015zhl}.
 In Fig.~(\ref{fig:m3mst}) we plot the resulting Higgs boson mass in the effective common SUSY-breaking scenario with $m_A=m_{12}=\mttilde^{\text{pole}}$ and $\tan\beta=20$.